Auxiliary Functions as Koopman Observables: Data-Driven Analysis of Dynamical Systems via Polynomial Optimization: Acknowledgments

 \section{Acknowledgments}

 We are grateful for the hospitality of the University of Surrey during the 2022 `Data and Dynamics' workshop, where this work was started.
 We also thank Stefan Klus and Enrique Zuazua for their insight into EDMD.
-JB was partially supported by an Institute of Advanced Studies Fellowship at Surrey.
+JB was partially supported by an Institute of Advanced Studies Fellowship at Surrey and an NSERC Discovery Grant.